-June 26, 1999, was a day that changed the fortunes of the Vancouver Canucks for more than the next decade.
+June 26, 1999, was a day that changed the fortunes of the Vancouver Canucks for more than just the next decade.
+This, of course, being the day of the NHL Draft that saw Henrik and Daniel Sedin join the Canucks.
 While there are some cynics who think the team’s success was stunted by the events of this day, most fans will agree that the decisions made by Brian Burke that day triggered a period of the most sustained success the franchise has ever experienced.

-The date in question was, of course, the day the Vancouver Canucks drafted Daniel and Henrik Sedin with the second and third picks of NHL Entry Draft.
+The Canucks drafted the Sedins with the second and third picks of the draft.
 Although it was expected that some team might try to arrange a scenario where the Sedins would end up playing together, the obstacles seemed too great to expect that this was a realistic outcome.

-Of course the story begins earlier than 1999, in a little town in Sweden called Ornskoldsvik.
+Of course, the story begins earlier than 1999, in a little town in Sweden called Ornskoldsvik.
 Tommy and Tora Sedin already had two sons, but two more were on the way.
 The Sedins were born on September 26, 1980, with Henrik arriving just six minutes before his “younger” brother.
-The Sedins were a humble family, like most Swedes, and Henrik and Daniel grew up playing together and developing the chemistry that would serve them so well in the National Hockey League.
+They were a humble family, like most Swedes, and Henrik and Daniel grew up playing together and developing the chemistry that would serve them so well in the National Hockey League.

-The Sedins began playing together at age eight and began playing on the same line at age 14, with their familiar roles becoming well-defined: Henrik as the dynamic playmaker and Daniel as the prolific goal scorer.
-The pair continued on to MoDo, one of the top Swedish Elite League teams, having produced NHL stars like Anders Hedberg, Peter Forsburg and Canuck legend Markus Naslund.
+They began playing together at age eight, and began playing on the same line at age 14, with their familiar roles becoming well-defined: Henrik as the dynamic playmaker and Daniel as the prolific goal scorer.
+The pair continued on to MoDo, one of the top Swedish Elite League teams, having produced NHL stars like Anders Hedberg, Peter Forsberg and Canuck legend Markus Naslund.
 The Sedins were named co-MVPs of the Swedish Elite League in their second year in this competitive circuit, a great accomplishment for two players so young.

-Most general managers recognized the potential benefit of having the Sedins play together, not the least of which was creating a stronger chance that they would sign in the NHL and leave their native land for a long career in the NHL.
+Most general managers recognized the potential benefit of having the Sedin twins play together, not the least of which was creating a stronger chance that they would sign in the NHL and leave their native land for a long career in the NHL.
 The Sedins and their agent, Mike Barnett, made it clear they wanted to play together.
-But given that no team had multiple picks in the top five, how could any organization figure out a way to land both of the Swedes?
+But given that no team had multiple picks in the top five, how could any organization trade their way to landing the now-famous brothers?

 Rough Times in Vancouver

-One of the organizations that had a top five pick was the Vancouver Canucks.
+One of the organizations that had a top-five pick was the Canucks.
 The team had landed on rough times in 1998-99, finishing with the worst record in the Western Conference for the second straight year, triggering great unrest among the masses in British Columbia.

 The result of all the rebuilding was a poor record and the third pick in the draft.
 The Canucks were in need of some scoring punch, and Daniel Sedin seemed like a strong pick for a team in need of a sniper.